-The application form must reach Miss Dee by 3pm on 6th February - please hand it to her, or post it in the box outside student reception.
+The application form must reach Miss Dee by 3pm on 25th April- please hand it to her, or post it in the box outside student reception.

-Term 6 2024
+Term 6 2025

-Year 9 Students will have their final choices for 2024 to 2026 confirmed.
+Year 9 Students will have their final choices for 2025 to 2027 confirmed.

-The government has phased in a major change in the way that subjects are graded.
-The traditional $A^ - G$ grading has been replaced by a 9 - 1 scoring system (9 is the highest).

-These new grades are comparable with the older grades as shown below.
+The traditional A^ - G grading has been replaced by a 9 - 1 scoring system (9 is the highest).
+These new grades are comparable with the older grades as shown below, as are the equivalent technical qualifications.

+GCSE Qualifications

-New 9 8 7 6 5 4 3 2 1 U Traditional A A ВС DEFGU
+New 987 654 3 2 1 U

+Traditional A A ВС DEFG U